johngage/website-analyst/content/post/what-lies-ahead-science-magazine-projecting-the-transmission-dynamics-of-sars-cov-2-through-the-postpandemic-period/index.md

 > \
 > That R0 may be > 1 even in a place less dense than Wuhan\
 > is precisely why I have been arguing that we must do “What Worked in Wuhan”.\
-> We don’t know what the R0 is—doing less than they did continues to be very very dangers.\
+> We don’t know what the R0 is—doing less than they did continues to be very very dangerous.\
 > \
-> Without the use of masks we can expect that a stay-at-home would have a R0 > than the R0 which\
-> the Harvard/China paper estimated at 1.21 in Wuhan in the period up to February 3\
+> Without the use of masks we can expect that a stay-at-home would have a R0 > than the R0 which the Harvard/China paper estimated at 1.21 in Wuhan in the period up to February 3\
 > at least in a similarly dense area (say Seattle).\
-> This is the reason there may be overlapping or a second “saddle” wave up when the first +33%/day wave subsides—\
-> the second upward curve from this hidden wave with R0 doubling time implied by R0 say 1.3-1.4\
-> as I have been assuming, this second overlapping wave up initially obscured by the first large pandemic wave.\
+> This is the reason there may be overlapping or a second “saddle” wave up when the first +33%/day wave subsides— the second upward curve from this hidden wave with R0 doubling time implied by R0 say 1.3-1.4 as I have been assuming, this second overlapping wave up initially obscured by the first large pandemic wave.\
 > \
-> This second wave of spread would also benefit from “family spread” as I have previously discussed,\
-> i.e. how this couples with asymptomatics where in a family sheltering the “healthy” one\
-> doing the shopping is self-selected to be the asymptomatic one.\
+> This second wave of spread would also benefit from “family spread” as I have previously discussed, i.e. how this couples with asymptomatics where in a family sheltering the “healthy” one doing the shopping is self-selected to be the asymptomatic one.
+>
+> \
 > Our whole strategy of co-isolating people with their families is finally getting some press\
 > [https://www.washingtonpost.com​/world/asia_pacific/being-sick​-and-alone-is-miserable-being-​sick-at-home-with-your-family-​might-be-dangerous/2020/04/13/​cfe63b32-744e-11ea-ad9b-​254ec99993bc_story.html](https://www.washingtonpost.com/world/asia_pacific/being-sick-and-alone-is-miserable-being-sick-at-home-with-your-family-might-be-dangerous/2020/04/13/cfe63b32-744e-11ea-ad9b-254ec99993bc_story.html)\
-> though the dire significance of family spread, in keeping R0 > 1,\
-> is probably lost in the huge noise of all this.\
+> though the dire significance of family spread, in keeping R0 > 1, is probably lost in the huge noise of all this.
-> That they noticed then and quickly acted in Wuhan and we are doing it only late and weakly\
-> is a strong indictment of our leadership in not responding and taking seriously what was done in Wuhan,\
-> despite the strong data presented, now more than a month ago, in the paper I have circulated many times.\
+>
 > \
-> This paper is also sobering on our ability to return to contact tracing and containment, see\
-> the discussion on the left hand side of page 7 which we have also now seen in Singapore, as they say\
-> Still, countries that have achieved this level of control of the outbreak should prepare for the\
-> possibility of substantial resurgences of infection and a return to social distancing measures\
-> \[paradoxically!] especially if a seasonal forcing contributes to a rise in transmissibility in the winter.\
-> Moreover, a winter peak for COVID-19 would coincide with peak influenza incidence,\
-> further straining health care systems.\
+> That they noticed then and quickly acted in Wuhan and we are doing it only late and weakly is a strong indictment of our leadership in not responding and taking seriously what was done in Wuhan, despite the strong data presented, now more than a month ago, in the paper I have circulated many times.\
 > \
+> This paper is also sobering on our ability to return to contact tracing and containment, see the discussion on the left hand side of page 7 which we have also now seen in Singapore, as they say\
+> Still, countries that have achieved this level of control of the outbreak should prepare for the possibility of substantial resurgences of infection and a return to social distancing measures \[paradoxically!] especially if a seasonal forcing contributes to a rise in transmissibility in the winter.
+Moreover, a winter peak for COVID-19 would coincide with peak influenza incidence, further straining health care systems.\
+> \
-> That is, seasonality may actually be harder to deal with.\
+> That is, seasonality may actually be harder to deal with.
+>
+> \
-> The recent National Academies quick study concurred with earlier studies that seasonality\
-> was unlikely to be a major factor.
+> The recent National Academies quick study concurred with earlier studies that seasonality was unlikely to be a major factor.
 But if we are wishing for that\
 > we should be careful what we wish for, for as this indicates that could create a much\
 > more difficult problem.
 (Of course wishing doesn’t make it so.)\
 > \